Product Management Case Studies: Real Examples & How to Solve Them

 Start with Deep Company and Market Context

 Before anything else, immerse yourself in the company’s product, business model, and target users.
-You need to understand not just what they build, but why—and how they differentiate themselves in a crowded landscape.
+You need to understand not just what they build, but why and how they differentiate themselves in a crowded landscape.
 That means analyzing recent product launches, identifying market trends and shifts in customer behavior, and studying the company’s competitors through your own lightweight competitive analysis.

 If you’re interviewing at a consumer app, your priorities for product design and go-to-market execution will look dramatically different than those if you were targeting a B2B SaaS role.
-The same goes for how you think about customer acquisition, product strategy, and even potential pricing models.
+The same goes for how you think about customer engagement and acquisition, product strategy, and even potential pricing models.
 For instance, a B2B product may call for value-based tiers, while a consumer product might lean into freemium or usage-based pricing.
 Understand what success looks like in their context—not just in theory.

 Ground Yourself in Frameworks, Then Go Beyond Them